-Research grants and prizes represent the total amount that will be paid for each paper, regardless of the number of authors.
-In other words, the total amount of 5000 Brazilian Reais for any research grant and any 5000 Brazilian Reais prize will be transferred to the individual identified as corresponding author, who will have the responsibility of redistributing among any eventual co-authors.
+Research awards represent the total amount that will be paid for each paper, regardless of the number of authors.
+In other words, the total amounts will be transferred to the individual identified as corresponding author, who will have the responsibility of redistributing among any eventual co-authors.

-The prize for the best interdisciplinary paper is organised in partnership with Computer Law & Security Review.
+The award for best interdisciplinary paper is organised in partnership with Computer Law & Security Review.

-Authors may choose to refuse to receive a stipend and devolve it to a charity – yet to be identified – to support people adversely affected by the Covid19 pandemic.
+Authors may choose to refuse to receive an award and devolve it to a charity – yet to be identified – to support people adversely affected by the Covid19 pandemic.